BUSINESS CONSULTING

 The failure pattern is consistent.
 A business owner identifies a symptom, hires a consultant to fix it, receives a report with recommendations, and six months later, the problem persists.
 The consultant was not incompetent.
 The engagement was not scoped to produce an implementation.
 It was scoped to produce an analysis.

-Kamyar Shah has observed this pattern across dozens of mid-market engagements: the gap between a consulting deliverable and a business outcome is almost always a scope problem, not a talent problem.
+Kamyar Shah has observed this pattern across dozens of mid-market engagements: the gap between a consulting deliverable.
+And a business outcome is almost always a scope problem, not a talent problem.
 The consultant delivered what the contract required.
 The contract did not require enough.

 Understanding this distinction is the first step toward evaluating any small business consultant before you spend money.
 The question is not whether they are qualified.
 The question is whether the engagement structure they are proposing is designed to solve your actual problem.